-A fresh baguette is just pure happiness.
+A fresh baguette is pure happiness.
 A thin and super crusty and crispy crust.
-A light and fluffy interior begging for lots of wonderful produce, meats and cheeses.
-When you ferment the dough for a long time the taste of the baguette becomes an absolutely wonderful experience.
+A light and fluffy interior begging for lots of excellent produce, meats, and cheeses.
+When you ferment the dough for a long time, the taste of the baguette becomes a beautiful experience.
 This is my recipe for sourdough baguettes.

 Baguettes are the perfect companion for almost any kind of dish.
-They are great with cheeses, vegetables and any kind of meats.
+They are great with cheeses, vegetables, and meats of any sort.

 My personal favorite is a Vietnamese sandwich called Bánh Mì.
-It’s a French baguette with various fillings.
-Usually a protein like marinated pork, grilled chicken, tofu or meatballs.
-Afterwards it’s topped with pickled daikon and carrots, fresh chilies and lots of coriander or cilantro leaves.
+It’s a French baguette with various fillings, usually a protein like marinated pork, grilled chicken, tofu, or meatballs.
+Afterward, you top it with pickled daikon and carrots, fresh chilies, and coriander or cilantro leaves.

 The history of baguettes